markyoder/wasp_clone/waspsiren/README.md

 # Sequence Input Retrieval Engine (SIREN)
 SIREN is a syntax for navigating and selecting document elements.
 It is heavily influenced by the XML XPath [https://www.w3schools.com/xml/xpath_syntax.asp] component within the XSLT standard.

-For code examples using SIREN see [SIREN Interpreter Tests](/waspsiren/test/tstSIRENInterpreter.cpp)
+For code examples using SIREN see the SIREN interpreter tests in the code repository.

 ## Selecting Nodes
 The selection of nodes is performed via a path expression.
 Path expressions can be relative to a current node or absolute to the document.